-1.4 This Supplementary Planning Guidance is subject to public consultation, and if necessary, will be amended before being formally adopted by the Authority.
-It will then be a material planning consideration when determining planning applications and appeals regarding changes of uses that are required as a result of the Article 4 Direction.
+1.4 This SPG has been subject to public consultation and has been formally adopted by the Authority.
+It is now a material planning consideration when determining planning applications and appeals relating to the management of second homes and short term lets.